Letter from the Chair of INTOSAI – January 2024

 More News

-Chair of the International Organization of Supreme Audit Institutions (INTOSAI), Minister Bruno Dantas, discusses the role of audit institutions in education
+The chair of the International Organization of Supreme Audit Institutions (INTOSAI), Minister Bruno Dantas, in his…